 - Your bird may be less active than normal

 - Sitting on the cage floor and very quiet

-If your bird is showing signs of heat stress, it needs to be immediately cooled down with a gentle spray of water or damping with a cool sponge under his wings, feet and beak.
-He should be taken immediately to a veterinarian.
-Keep the car cool with the air conditioner but ensure that the air doesn’t blow directly on to the bird.
+If your bird is showing signs of heat stress, take it to an avian veterinarian immediately.
+In the meantime, you can gently bring its temperature down with a gentle spray of water or damping with a cool sponge under his wings, feet and beak.